 “That’s not easy.
 Developers often get stuck in the weeds trying to perfect code.
 But new tools now enable developers to do more releases more often.”

-Rollbar's survey found that the majority of programmers pined for a faster way to.
+Rollbar’s survey found that the majority of programmers pined for a faster way to eliminate bugs in code.
 Two-fifths (40%) of respondents said they wanted better tools to detect and fix code errors.
 Close to a third said that better project management (38%), a larger team (36%) or a bigger budget (30%) would add confidence and allow them to launch new features more quickly.